-The screen is nothing special and the auditorium small and bland with no real special effects and on the face of it, the attraction is very poor.
-The magic happens as Crush is played by a live actor whose movements, voices and facial expressions are digitized in real-time making Crush come alive and interact with the audience, answering questions and picking out audience members in the same way any live host would…But this live host is a digitized Turtle!
+The screen is nothing special and the auditorium is small and bland with no real special effects and on the face of it, the attraction is very poor.
+The magic happens as Crush is played by a live actor whose movements, voices, and facial expressions are digitized in real-time making Crush come alive and interact with the audience, answering questions and picking out audience members in the same way any live host would…But this live host is a digitized Turtle!
 It is quite amazing.

 Queue And Theme

 The show building at Disney California Adventure is pretty bland.
-It has some nice undersea theming but it’s a far cry from the awesome aquarium exhibit of its sister ride a “The Seas with Nemo & Friends” at Epcot.
+It has some nice undersea theming but it’s a far cry from the awesome aquarium exhibit of its sister ride “The Seas with Nemo & Friends” at Epcot.
 Florida.
 Honestly, it’s not a bad waiting area but the Florida version, with its live exhibits, is SO much better.
 Still, as it is show-based you will not be there too long.

 Once the doors open you file into the auditorium and gather around the “Window to the Pacific” this is a digital screen showing an underwater scene resembling a glass window looking out into the pacific ocean.
 Not the pacific a few miles to your west but the one a few thousand miles to the west on Australia’s Great Barrier Reef.

 The reef scene will show fish bobbing around in the background and for the entire show acts as a seamless window with no chopping and changing as different characters make their entrances or exits.

 The cast member will seat the audience with kids invited to sit on the floor up front, for maximum interaction.
 Quickly run through the rules with the help of the Moonfish and then await the arrival of our star host Crush!